 Abstract

-Herein, we have applied the vibrational up-pumping model to predict the mechanically-induced impact sensitivities of a set of 33 molecular energetic crystals.
-Overall, the model can successfully identify and rank the compounds that are most sensitive to mechanical initiation, but offers poor differentiation between compounds with lower sensitivity.
+We have applied the vibrational up-pumping model to predict the mechanically-induced impact sensitivities of 33 molecular energetic crystals.
+Overall, the current model successfully identifies and ranks the compounds that are most sensitive to mechanical initiation, but offers poorer differentiation between compounds with lower sensitivity.
 Further developments to include the effects of trigger bond activation led to significant improvements in predictive capability.
-We show that this structure-property model highlights the importance of molecular flexibility in predicting impact sensitivity, and furthermore, we show that the Kier Molecular Flexibility index, which can be obtained from a SMILES string, offers a simple molecular-based descriptor that goes some way towards predicting the sensitivity of EMs.
+We show that this structure–property model highlights the importance of molecular flexibility in predicting impact sensitivity, and furthermore, we show that the Kier molecular flexibility index, which can be obtained from a SMILES string, offers a simple molecular-based descriptor that goes some way towards predicting the sensitivity of energetic materials.